 Managing pain at home

-If you’re not yet in established labour, it’s likely you’ll be told to stay at home until your labour progresses further.
+While you’re still in early labour or the latent phase, you’ll probably be advised to stay home longer.
 Try to relax and allow things to progress naturally.

 Tips for your birth partner

-Your birth partner is there to support you at every stage of your labour and birth.
-They’ll want to help you feel as comfortable and relaxed as possible whilst you focus on bringing your baby into the world.
+Your birth partner could be your partner, friend or family member.
+They’re there to support you at every stage of your labour and birth so you can focus on bringing your baby into the world.

-Here’s a few things they can do to keep you calm, and stress to a minimum:
+Here are a few things they can do to help you feel comfortable and relaxed:

-• Call the hospital to keep them up-to-date with your progress.
+• Call the maternity unit to keep them up to date on your progress

-• Grab you any drinks or snacks you might need.
+• Grab any drinks or snacks you might need

 • Set up the TENS machine

-• Help you with any relaxation or breathing techniques you’ve been practicing.
+• Help you with any relaxation or breathing technique you’ve been practising

 FACEBO~1.PNG